Dimitris Dimitriou (football manager)

-Dimitris Dimitriou (Greek: Δημήτρης Δημητρίου) is a Cypriot Football Manager he currently the head coach of I-League club Churchill Brothers.
-Besides Cyprus, he has worked in India and Greece.
+Dimitris Dimitriou (Greek: Δημήτρης Δημητρίου) is a Cypriot football coach who is currently the head coach for the Indian Super League club Churchill Brothers.

 Career

 In 2016, he was appointed manager of AEZ Zakakiou.

 In 2019, Dimitriou was appointed head coach of newly-promoted TRAU in the Indian I-League.
 He implemented stricter training and fitness sessions.
 However, despite helping the I-League debutants go from the relegation zone to third place courtesy of a four-match winning streak, he was fired in January 2020, with the club hinting at match-fixing.

 After leaving TRAU, Dimitriou claimed that general secretary Phulen Meitei wanted to be coach so prayed that TRAU would lose.
 He also claimed that Meitei forced him to sign a contract with a clause that allowed Meitei to pick the lineup, and that the general secretary forced officials to leave without explanation.
 In response, Meitei stated that he was fired for "indiscipline and misconduct".

 In 2020, he was appointed manager of Podosfairikos Omilos Xylotymbou 2006.

 In October 2024, he joined I-League club Churchill Brothers as head coach.
+Under Dimitriou's guidance, the club finished as the table toppers of the 2024–25 I-League season, thus earning him the Syed Abdul Rahim Award for Best Coach in that season.

+In March 2026, he was appointed as the head coach of Indian Football League club Gokulam Kerala.